 It wasn’t that long ago that we were in coats and scarves, coaxing seeds into life from the protection of our greenhouses.
 But now we’re in June, it’s a very different picture.
-Gardens are bursting with colour, and fruit and veg are beginning to swell.
+Gardens are bursting with colourful plants, and fruit and veg are beginning to swell.

 While it’s good to enjoy the weather and take stock of all we’re cultivating, this doesn’t mean we can kick off our wellies and reach for the flip-flops just yet.
 If we want our gardens to dazzle throughout June, then there are jobs to be done to maintain their shine.